pablerass/pablerass.github.io/_posts/2015-08-06-git-from-plumber-to-porcelain.md

 layout:     post
 title:      From plumber to porcelain
 date:       06/08/2015 18:45:00
-summary:    Git approximation from the basis.
+summary:    Git approximation from the basis
 categories: git
 thumbnail:  code-fork
 tags: